-24 Freshman Seminars39 Freshman/Sophomore Seminars84 Sophomore Seminars
+24 Freshman Seminars39 Freshman/Sophomore Seminars84 Sophomore Seminars375 Graduate Student Instructor (GSI) pedagogy courses

 Berkeley Division Regulation A230 designates the following course numbers for Special Studies Courses:

 - The number 97 is reserved for Field Studies Courses at the lower-division level. - The number 98 is reserved for Directed Group Study at the lower-division level. - The number 99 is reserved for Supervised Independent Study at the lowerdivision level by academically superior undergraduate students, who are to be defined by each department, or equivalent.
 This definition includes, as a necessary part, a grade-point average of at least 3.3. - The number 197 is reserved for Field Studies courses at the upper-division level. - The number 198 is reserved for Organized Group Study at the upper-division level. - The number 199 is reserved for Supervised Independent Study at the upperdivision level.